 First, let’s review some basics.
 We witness a Full Moon about every 29.5 days.
 And our regular calendar month has 28 to 31 days each.
 It turns out that the lunar year is about 11 days shorter than our 365-day calendar year.
 (Our calendar is the Gregorian calendar which is a solar calendar, though it grew out of a lunar calendar.)

 These days by which the solar year exceeds the lunar year are called epacts.
 If you wish to convert from the lunar year to the solar year, you need to add the extra days.

-The number represents the age of the Moon on January 1 and is used to harmonize the lunar and solar calendars.
+With today’s Gregorian calendar, an epact is a number representing the age of the Moon on January 1 in order to harmonize the lunar and solar calendars.
 Occasionally (as happened in 1992) a year will have two epacts.
-What is an epact, and why is one — let alone two — needed at all?
+So, why do we need an epact — let alone two?

 Alas, they overlooked the fact that the 19-year lunar cycle falls short by one hour and 29 minutes of being 19 full years.
 This amounts to one whole day every 308 years.
 One obvious answer would have been to revise the perpetual almanac every 308 years (and pray for the invention of the computer).
 But the Middle Ages, suspicious of any intervention in these matters, took no corrective action, and by 1570 the perpetual almanac was already four days in arrears.

 Yes, we know this is confusing.
 Don’t worry too much about the math.
 It didn’t work.